Srinagarindra: Sports

-The princess mother was fond of outdoor activities.
-She was an avid skier.
-It was a sport she enjoyed with her children when they were in Switzerland.
+The Princess Mother was fond of outdoor activities, and was an avid skier.
+Skiing was a sport she enjoyed with her children when they were in Switzerland.
 Badminton and horseback riding were also regular activities, and she continued riding well into her seventies.
 She only gave up badminton when she was 70, and skiing when she was 80.
 In later years, she would enjoy a game of pétanque.

-Through her knowledge of health care and nutrition, and regular exercise, the princess mother retained good health.
+Through her knowledge of health care and nutrition, and regular exercise, the Princess Mother retained good health.
 A physical examination in 1988 showed that she was in perfect condition.
 "If you were to look at the medical report, her blood tests, blood pressure, pulse, etc., without knowing who the patient was, I guarantee that no one would have guessed her age correctly, as the results were no different from those of any strong and healthy young man or woman", said Dr. Chek Dhanasiri, one of her physicians.